10 regional shows to see this summer

 During World War I over 60,000 Australian soldiers lost their lives on the Western Front in Europe.
 Now, 100 years later, the site is no longer a scene of carnage.
 Instead the Western Front is a serene, pastoral-like landscape of crops, fields, forests and villages.
 This stark contrast between place and time is being explored in the regional touring exhibition Salient: Contemporary artists at the Western Front.

-Currently showing at the New England Regional Art Museum (NERAM), Salient brings together 12 Australian artists who each spent time at the Western Front in 2017.
+Currently showing at the Muswellbrook Regional Arts Centre, Salient brings together 12 Australian artists who each spent time at the Western Front in 2017.
 The artists created works that responded to war sites, primarily in France and Belgium, and the effects the war had on Australian communities and culture.

 As Robert Heather, director of NERAM, explains, Salient ultimately grew out of the artists having to negotiate the divide between the late 1910s and today.
 “Now, of course, these tragic sites are beautiful farmlands and picturesque agricultural scenes with the occasional monument, memorial and cemetery,” he says.
 “But there are also sites there where you can see trenches and craters and some remnants of the battlefield.
 The artists were struck with that contrast of the terror 100 years ago, and how serene it looks today.”